At the Middle School, we do the FLL Challenge. Learn more at this link.

 Multiple FLL Challenge teams will be formed if the enrollment demands it.
 DA strives to limit the number of team members to no more than 5 when possible.

-We need at least two parents to serve as coaches (one coach supervises robots, and one coach supervises projects) and two parents to serve as team supporters per team to have teams.
+We need at least two parents to serve as coaches (one coach supervises the robots, and one coach supervises the projects), and two parents to serve as team supporters per team to form teams.
 Without parental support, this enrichment is not possible.

 Coaches – An FLL team must have at least two (2) screened Lead Coaches.
-1 coach supervises robots, and the other coach supervises projects.
+One coach supervises the robots, and the other coach supervises the projects.

-Team Supporter – Teams can benefit from having adults present to help them but not be the actual team coaches.
+Team Supporter – Teams can benefit from having adults present to help them, but not be the actual team coaches.
 If you agree to be a team supporter, you will be matched with your child’s team.
-This role requires the least time commitment, as the supporters can coordinate the days they will be available with the team’s coaches.
+This role requires the least time commitment, as supporters can coordinate the days they are available with the team’s coaches.

 Learn more about these roles at the new FIRST training site to learn what those roles require. https://www.firstinspires.org/mentoring-and-coaching/story.html